bfirner/essays/presentations/2026-05-PIPTagsAndTO/presentation.md

 ## Problems

-* We wanted bigger data and a smarter Internet of Things
+* We wanted more data, pervasive sensors, and a smarter Internet of Things
 * The world wasn't actually ready to use all of that data
 * But, at the time, we had another fundamental issue
   * Wireless capacity isn't limitless